tillbiskup/aspecd/docs/roadmap.rst

 For version 0.7
 ===============

+* Plotting

+  * MultiPlotter: parameter "tight" for tight axes

+  * Colorbar for 2D plotter

+  * Tick label angles

+  * colormaps for multiple lines

+* Processing

+  * Set label of dataset to slice/average in :class:`aspecd.processing.SliceExtraction` and :class:`aspecd.processing.Averaging`

+  * ExtractSlices (plural): extract several slices from a dataset and combine them in a new dataset

+  * CombineDatasets: combine data from several datasets into a single dataset; parameters allowing to define the axis values/quantity/unit, possibly even from given metadata; to decide: How to handle metadata that might be invalidated?

 * Recipe-driven data analysis:

   * Better handling of automatically generated filenames for saving plots and reports: unique filenames; using the label rather than the source (id) of the dataset

   * Handling of results: automatically add datasets to dataset list?
 How to deal with result labels identical to existing datasets?

+  * Sub-recipes that can be included in recipes

+    Allows for creating a library of recipes for rather complex tasks that can simply be called as single step from another recipe

 * Report task:

   * Operating on recipes, *i.e.* report on all tasks in a recipe
   * Adding arbitrary dict representations of properties of datasets/results to context

-* Recipes: Subrecipes that can be included in recipes

 * Reports:

-  * LaTeXFigureReporter for generating LaTeX code to include figures in documents
+  * (LaTeX)FigureReporter for generating (LaTeX) code to include figures in documents
   * Looking for templates in user directory

 * Processing of 2D (eventually ND with N>1) datasets: